Date of report 23 Sep 2025

 Description

-In her past medical history, we listed hypertension, dyslipidemia, type 2 diabetes, and HIV infection (known for approximately 7 years).
-She had discontinued antiretroviral treatment several times due to cultural and psychological issues with accepting the infection and its treatment.
-At the time of presentation her HIV RNA was 3810 copies/mL and her CD4 cell count was 181 cells/mm3.
+A 72-year-old woman was admitted for disseminated isoniazid-resistant tuberculosis.
+Her past medical history included hypertension, dyslipidemia, type 2 diabetes, and HIV infection diagnosed approximately seven years earlier.
+She had discontinued antiretroviral therapy (ART) multiple times due to cultural and psychological barriers to accepting the diagnosis and treatment.
+At presentation, her HIV RNA was 3810 copies/mL and CD4 cell count 181 cells/mm³.

 Clinical Outcome